 What is the normal width of a labia minora and the labia majora?

 Labias vary widely in appearance, including shape and size.
-Thin, thick, long, short and labias are all considered normal.
+Thin, thick, long, and short labia are all considered normal.
 One study showed that labia minora average 20-100 mm in size, while labia majora tend to fall in the 7-12mm range.
+However, any woman who feels uncomfortable with the shape or size of her labia should know that laser labiaplasty is a safe and effective solution.

 Are there any contraindications?